Medically reviewed on Oct 31, 2018

 You should not use dolutegravir together with dofetilide (Tikosyn®).
 Using these medicines together may cause serious or life-threatening side effects.

-Serious allergic reactions may occur while taking dolutegravir.
-Check with your doctor right away if you have the following symptoms: a severe rash or rash with fever, blistering or peeling skin, joint or muscle pain, sores in the mouth, swelling of the face, trouble breathing, unusual tiredness or weakness, or yellow eyes or skin.
+Serious skin and allergic reactions may occur while taking dolutegravir.
+Check with your doctor right away if you or your child have the following symptoms: a severe rash or rash with fever, blistering or peeling skin, joint or muscle pain, sores in the mouth, swelling of the face, trouble breathing, unusual tiredness or weakness, or yellow eyes or skin.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.